 A good trick is to look at how other businesses use it.
 Some use it a fairly static ad platform, uploading great pics and good titles.
 Some brands like to create a theme.
 Nike has 19 different "themes."

-Others front load the comings and goings of the company or group - there is no right or wrong, its all visual marketing.
+Others front load the comings and goings of the company or group - there is no right or wrong, it is all visual marketing.
 They tell me that Instagram will have a buy it now button before long, if so it becomes a highly engaged e-commerce vehicle.

 Followers are key to Instagram.
 It looks wrong for a business to hover around the hundreds and have less than 50 images uploaded.

 If that is all you can manage - hire a pro for a week, get them to set it up with high quality graphics Then leave it as a static ad with a redirect to your main site.

 If you are in business you'll be bombarded with "I can get you followers" messages.
 There are tools out there, dig around a bit.